 The Mode button enables you to switch Density Maps ON and OFF.
 The All Traffic tab is selected by default.
 Use the Year buttons to get Density Maps for the respective year(s) (2015, 2016).
 The selected year(s) will be highlighted.
 Click on the same button once again to de-activate it.
 You can also activate both buttons to get Density Maps containing data for both years.

 Upon activation, you can view Density Maps that will include all types of vessels that had recorded positions during the selected time-period.
 Use the Opacity slider to define the way you want the Density Maps to overlay the Live Map ranging from transparent to opaque (left to right).

-Note that if you have selected to display data from both years, the Opacity slider will turn into the Crossfade between years slider ranging from 2014 to 2015 (left to right).
+Note: If you have selected to display data from both years, the Opacity slider will turn into the Crossfade between years slider ranging from 2015 to 2016 (left to right).
 Slide it to display the corresponding information.